GCD-DDPM: A Generative Change Detection Model Based on Difference-Feature Guided DDPM: Experiment

 \subsection{Ablation Study}

-To validate the effectiveness of multi-scale Difference Conditional Encoding Information in change detection, we conducted two sets of ablation experiments, comparing them with our original model.
-In our current model, the difference feature maps of three scales (SCALE1, the smallest scale; SCALE2, the medium scale; and SCALE3, the largest scale) from the Difference Conditional Encoder are respectively conveyed to the last encoding stage and Segmentation Decoder.

-In the first ablation experiment, we employed the difference information from the medium scale (SCALE2) and the smallest scale (SCALE3).
-In the second ablation experiment, we directly fed the information from the smallest scale (SCALE3) into the last encoding stage.
-These two experimental setups were designed to investigate the importance of multi-scale Difference Conditional Encoding Information for change detection performance.
+Next, we conducted two sets of ablation experiments on the proposed GCD-DDPM.
+First, we investigated the importance of multi-scale DCE information for CD performance.
+We considered difference feature maps of three scales that are referred to as SCALE1, SCALE2 and SCALE3 with SCALE3 being the smallest scale.
+Two ablation experiments were conducted.
+In the first ablation experiment, the difference information of the medium scale (SCALE2) and the smallest scale (SCALE3) is employed.
+In contrast, the second ablation experiment directly feeds the information from the smallest scale (SCALE3) into the last encoding stage without employing the proposed NSSE.

-As shown in the first three rows of the table \ref{tab:123}, the results of the ablation experiments reveal that the performance of the original model outperforms the other two ablated models, indicating that the multi-scale Difference Conditional Encoding Information plays a crucial role in enhancing the change detection results.
-In particular, the experiment with only the smallest scale information (SCALE3) input to the last encoding stage demonstrates the importance of incorporating medium scale (SCALE2) information.
-This further validates our hypothesis that multi-scale Difference Conditional Encoding Information contributes significantly to the change detection performance.
-Overall, these ablation studies corroborate the effectiveness of each component in our model and the necessity of utilizing multi-scale information for change detection.
+As shown in the first three rows of Table~\ref{tab:123}, the results of the ablation experiments reveal that the performance of the original model outperformed the other two ablated models, indicating that the multi-scale DCE information played a crucial role in enhancing the CD results.
+In particular, the large improvement was derived from incorporating both SCALE2 and SCALE3 (the second row), as compared to the case with SCALE3 only (the first row), which confirmed the importance of the medium scale (SCALE2) information.

-Additionally, in order to validate the effectiveness of the noise suppression module (NSSE) incorporated into the feature integration pathways, we conducted an ablation study by removing the NSSE module from our model.
-As shown in the last two rows of the table, the $OA$, $F1$, and $IoU$ metrics correspond to the complete CADM model and the model with NSSE removed, respectively.
-The results of the ablation study demonstrated a notable decline in performance metrics when the NSSE module was removed.
-Specifically, the $F1$-score experienced a decrease of 1.02$\%$, while the Intersection over Union ($IoU$) dropped by 1.83$\%$.
-These findings highlight the crucial role played by the NSSE module in enhancing the model's performance in change detection tasks.
-The significant reduction in performance metrics observed in the ablation study underlines the importance of incorporating the noise suppression module in the proposed framework to achieve superior change detection results.